 I have my own diamond – can I just buy a mount?

-Yes, we can sell loose mounts or have our workshop set the diamond for you in one of your own mounts.
+Yes, we can sell loose mounts or we can have our workshop set the diamond for you in one of your own mounts.
 Any of the engagement rings in our collection can be purchased without the centre diamond if required.

-What diamond are available?
+What diamonds are available?

 We have access to over 250,000 diamonds.
 We have access to diamonds from 0.25 carats to 3.75 carats, in all quality and from different grading bodies.
-We also have access to thousands of gem stones (sapphires, rubies and emeralds).
+We also have access to thousands of gemstones (sapphires, rubies and emeralds).
 All diamonds are certified and all of our rings come with an independent valuation report.

 How long does it take to get a ring made?